fritut08/correct_timezone/README.md

 # correct_timezone

 This is a Python script one can use to correct timestamps of photo files (`.arw`, `.jpg`, `.jpeg`) if the photos were taken with a camera that was not set to the correct timezone.
+The script calls the [exiftool](https://github.com/exiftool/exiftool).
+This will therefore either have to be in the system's PATH variable or located in the same folder as this script.

 The script will ask for a timezone difference and then correct the metadata of all files in a selected directory.